 Tarptent Double Rainbow Review: Big tent, small packsize

-The US-made Double Rainbow is Tarptent’s most popular model.
-Weighing in at just 1.2kg, it offers a surprising amount of living space for two riders, combined with a very minimal packsize, making it ideal for bikepackers… especially tall ones.
+The US-made Tarptent Double Rainbow is the brand’s most popular model.
+Weighing in at just 1.2 kilograms (2.65 pounds), it offers a surprising amount of living space for two riders, combined with a very minimal pack size, making it ideal for bikepackers… especially tall ones.
 We take a look at the newly updated 2019 model, testing it out camping in the US, the UK, and France.

-The Rainbow was the first Tarptent – and single wall tent – that I owned, bought in 2009 when I was riding across the Americas and transitioning to a more minimal, bikepacking setup.
-It took the place of my traditional, two skin tent, with less of the compromise that I initially feared.
+The Tarptent Rainbow was the first single wall tent that I owned, purchased in 2009 when I was riding across the Americas and transitioning to a more minimal, bikepacking setup.
+It took the place of my traditional, double-wall tent, with less of the compromise that I initially feared.
 After all, unlike barebones tarps that require a certain level of commitment, the 1kg Rainbow pitches like a tent and is fully integrated with mesh walls and a bathtub floor.
-Given the long journey that I was on, I loved its internal space – plenty of room to sit up straight after a long day in the saddle – and the massive front opening for morning vistas.
+Given the long journey that I was on, I loved its internal space.
+It had plenty of room to sit up straight after a long day in the saddle – and the massive front opening for morning vistas.
 In fact, the tent is so roomy you can even fit a cosy riding partner in there, too.

 I’ve always appreciated a tent that pitches easily, with minimal faff, especially after riding all day.
 Once I’d got to grips with its intricacies, setting the Double Rainbow up proved to be a very quick and stress free process, taking no more than a few minutes; even my six year old son Sage had it honed in no time.
 There’s a useful video here that runs you through the process; fit the short cross beam first, run the full arch pole through a sleeve, pick up the slack in tension at either end of the tent, then work your way around six points to peg it down, making sure you’re pitching the corners in a rectangular shape.
 Note that if you’re a hiker, you can set the Double Rainbow up freestanding, using the integrated sleeve ends to cup your hiking poles and create a rigid base.
 There are additional guy line attachment points on the arch sleeve and perimeter hem, but unless you’re looking into the eyes of a tempestuous storm, you’re unlikely to need them for day to day use, as the Double Rainbow has proved itself to be a stout tent that doesn’t flap around in the wind.